scikit-activeml/scikit-activeml/docs/developers_guide.rst

 Thank you, contributors!
 ~~~~~~~~~~~~~~~~~~~~~~~~

-A big thank you to all contributors who provide the **Scikit-ActiveML**
+A big thank you to all contributors who provide the **scikit-activeml**
 project with new enhancements and bug fixes.

 Getting Help